kubernetes/enhancements/keps/sig-api-machinery/1693-warnings/README.md

 Deprecated API integration tests:

 - Warning headers are returned when making requests to deprecated APIs
-- Deprecated metrics are incremented when making requests to deprecated APIs
+- Gauge metrics for deprecated use are set to 1 when making requests to deprecated APIs
 - Audit annotations are added when making requests to deprecated APIs

 Extension mechanism integration tests: